 Done properly and with malicious intent, it would be extremely difficult to prove that an email sent by your sysadmin was not actually sent by you.

-Given all the ways that email can be forged and spoofed, this may not necessarily have true legal ramifications, but at a minimum, it could be exceptionally embarrassing.
+Given all the ways that email can be forged and spoofed, this may not necessarily have true legal ramifications, but at a minimum, it could be embarrassing.

-3. “I’ve copied all your files.”
+3. "I can copy all your files."

-When you have someone work on your website for you, they have access to everything that might be stored there, whether it’s something they’re working on or not.
+This is obvious when people think about it, but people rarely think about it.
+When you have someone work on your website for you, they have access to everything that might be stored there, whether it's something they're working on or not.

-That means that they can copy it.
+That means they can copy it.

-And of course, I won’t.
+Of course, I won't.
 Can you say the same about your sysadmin?

 4. “I can hijack your domain.”

-It’s not uncommon to hand off the management of your domain (“somerandomservice.com” in our example) to your sysadmin.
-They take on the technical details of “DNS”: making sure your site can be found on the internet, the correct server is reached when people try to visit your site, and email is routed appropriately.
+It's not uncommon to hand off management of your domain ("somerandomservice.com" in our example) to your sysadmin.
+They take on the technical details of "DNS": making sure your site can be found on the internet, the correct server is reached when people try to visit your site, and email is routed appropriately.

 5. “I can shut you down.”